zachbornheimer/linux-tools/README.md

 makefile
 ========

-This makefile requires git, make, and admin permissions and will install the system to my liking.
+This makefile requires perl, git, make, curl, gcc, and admin permissions and will install the system to my liking.

 arch/setup.pl
 ========